 Which practices do we see in the partner institutions?

 In this workshop UiT will contribute by showing our process, our findings and solutions, and invite the other EUGLOH partner universities to share best practises.
-We will look at
+We look forward to a debate, and suggest an angle with: